 - You speak English to a level sufficient to complete the survey independently

-Survey #1 - Launching November - December 2021 (approx. 4 weeks) until 500 participants from a broad range of dermatological diseases and in several different regions are reached.
+Survey #1 - Took place in November 2021 where 486 participants from a broad range of dermatological diseases and in several different regions took part in our survey.